SESAME User Policy

 III.1 SESAME defines three categories of external users:

-PRT members may not apply for the General Users’ beam time on their own beamline unless this is specifically authorized in their MoU with SESAME, although the Scientific Director may authorise their use of any unassigned General User beam time.
+PRT members may not apply for the General Users’ beam time on their own beamline unless this is specifically authorized in their Specific Agreement with SESAME, although the Scientific Director may authorise their use of any unassigned General User beam time.
 They may however apply for beam time as General Users to carry out experiments on other beamlines.

 PRTs may not establish industrial collaborations without the authorisation of the Director of SESAME who will decide what charges such industrial collaborators should be required to pay.

 3. Industrial Users (IU).
-Subject to the condition that the scientific results must ultimately be published or otherwise made available (as required by Article I.2 of the Statutes), the SESAME Council encourages use of SESAME by industries based in the SESAME Members (as stated in Article 4.5 of its Rules of Procedure).
+Subject to the condition that the scientific results must ultimately be published or otherwise made available (as required by Article I.2 of the Statutes), the SESAME Council encourages use of SESAME by industries based in the SESAME Members (as stated in Rule 4.5 of its Rules of Procedure).
 Up to 15% of available beam time may be allocated for Industrial Users, based on proposals evaluated by the SESAME Directorate.
 The fee to be charged for any single experiment will be determined by the SESAME Directorate based on a market analysis.
-Part of this fee will be used for the development of experimental facilites that may be needed at SESAME for the experiment.
+Part of this fee will be used for the development of experimental facilities that may be needed at SESAME for the experiment.

 III.2 Up to 25% of the beam time (after allowing for use by Participatory Research Teams) will normally be available for the following in-house use:

-1. use by SESAME and PRT Beamline Scientists for their professional development subject to the Director ensuring that the proposed use is consistent with SESAME’s objectives; after three-years, continuation of this allocation will be subject to annual joint review by SESAME and the Scientific Advisory Committee, taking account of the use the beamline scientist has made of the beam time and his or her scientific productivity;
+1. use by SESAME and PRT Beamline Scientists for their professional development subject to the Director ensuring that the proposed use is consistent with SESAME’s objectives; after three years, continuation of this allocation will be subject to annual joint review by SESAME and the Scientific Advisory Committee, taking account of the use the beamline scientist has made of the beam time and his or her scientific productivity;

 2. beamline development and maintenance.